learn-co-curriculum/dsc-mod-3-project-v2-1/README.md

 # Data Cleaning

-To explore and manipulate the data appropriately, the data first needed to be cleaned.
+To explore and manipulate the data appropriately, the data needed to be cleaned.
 The data was first checked for duplicates of which, none were found and then NaNs were tackled.

 ![](images/cols.JPG)